 • Other Issues.
 These can include problems arising from fertility treatment, errors in cancer screening/mammograms, errors in breast implant surgery and much more.

 Making Your Medical Negligence Claim

-If you believe you have suffered poor care at the hands of a medical professional, you need to act quickly to make the most of your claim (generally the law dictates a time limit of three years once you have become aware of the problem in which you should claim, otherwise it may not be valid), and so it is vitally important to find a solicitor whom you feel comfortable with and who is fully accredited in the area of medical negligence (just looking on their website should tell you this but if you are unsure, don’t hesitate to ask).
+If you believe you have suffered poor care at the hands of a medical professional, you need to act quickly to make the most of your claim (generally the law dictates a time limit of three years once you have become aware of the problem in which you should claim, otherwise you could lose your right to compensation entirely), and so it is vitally important to find a solicitor whom you feel comfortable with and who is a panel medical negligence specialist (just looking on their website should tell you this but if you are unsure, don’t hesitate to ask).

 If your solicitor thinks you have a case, they will then start gathering information regarding your health and treatment, including medical notes and records from your GP and any hospitals you have attended.
 These, in turn, will be looked over by experts in the particular field needed and a report will be made giving their opinions on what – if any – medical negligence has taken place.
 If everything goes to plan, you will be given financial compensation which you will be able to use for any existing and future medical costs relating to extra treatment or lost time at work that occurred due to the negligence you experienced.

 If you have experienced any of the above medical issues and believe you may be entitled to compensation, get in touch with us today.
 Our specialist solicitors will be able to discuss your case with you (during a free phone call and free initial consultation) and will also be able to advise you on the next steps you should take.
 Even if you’re unsure of your rights regarding medical treatment, our experts will be able to support you during this difficult time.